-You must use an oil tank equipped with a filter, an oil supply hose, and an oil return hose.
+You must use an oil tank equipped with a filter and oil supply hose.
 The oil system must be purged if air is in the oil supply hose.
 Refer to Installing the Oil Supply Hose.

 Install the oil tank by following the instructions provided with the unit.